Werisu/Werisu/README.md

 * Logs with Serilog
 * Cloud publishing with Azure App Service
 * Linux

-I also have knowledge in JavaScript, HTML and CSS languages.

 <!--
 **Werisu/Werisu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.